bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `ABORT`

-Prerequisites: RNMR only
+Prerequisites: RNMRA only

 Description:
 Aborts acquisition.
-If acquisition is not currently active, an error message will result.  `ABORT` is equivalent to `QUIT` followed by <CTRL-Z\>.
+If acquisition is not currently active, an error message will result. `ABORT` is equivalent to `QUIT`.
 Acquisition will be aborted abruptly i.e. RNMR will not wait for next shot to be completed.
 ## ADDV
 Add buffers